Sunday, March 22, 2026

 Maybe anti nationalism.

-Can be radical terrorism.
+It can be radical terrorism.

 Maybe cultural fanaticism.